mirage/mirage-www/tmpl/blog/mirage-entropy.md

 These only are some of the most spectacular failures related to random numbers.
-For example, it is widely known in security circles that RNGs of embedded devices tend to be predictable.
+For example, it is widely known in security circles that RNGs of embedded devices tend to be predictable, leading for example to widespread use of weak key on routers and similar equipment.
 So if you were designing a unikernel operating system, you wouldn't want to end up on that Wikipedia page either.

 [wiki-random-attacks]: https://en.wikipedia.org/wiki/Random_number_generator_attack